EugeneLoy/play2-openshift-quickstart/README.md

     http://play2demo-yourdomain.rhcloud.com

-The first time you do it, it will take quite a few minutes to complete, because git has to upload play's dependencies, but after that git is smart enough to just upload the differences.
+The first time you do it, it will take quite a few minutes to complete, because git has to upload Play's dependencies, but after that git is smart enough to just upload the differences.

-To deploy your changes, you can just repeat the steps from play stage, or use the helper script 'openshift_deploy'.
+To deploy your changes, you can just repeat the steps from `activator clean stage`.

 Working with a mysql database
 ----------------------------